New & Used Audi Allroad: In Depth

 MORE: Read our 2015 Audi Allroad reviewThe first 2001-2006 Audi Allroad paired the A6 Avant wagon with Audi's quattro all-wheel-drive system, along with adjustable ride height, tougher-looking body trim and cladding, and some distinct luxury features.
 Pricing started around $42,000--a substantial sticker a decade ago--which got you a 250-horsepower, 2.7-liter, turbocharged V-6 for its first four model years, paired with automatic or (unusually) manual transmissions.
 For the last two years, the Allroad gained a 4.2-liter V-8 producing 300 horsepower.
 The suspension could be raised to provide more than 8 inches of ground clearance, the all-wheel-drive system provided solid road holding and cornering capabilities over a wide range of road and weather conditions.
 Luxury features included Bose audio and navigation; safety features included parking sensors, stability control, and rear side airbags.

-The new 2013 Allroad is clearly the Avant wagon model of the A4 luxury sport sedan--but the styling changes to its grille and the addition of skid plates, aluminum side sills and other details give it more presence.
-And while the first Audi Allroad, sold from 2001 to 2006, was derived from the A6 sedan of those years, the new Allroad turns out to be 2.3 inches taller and 0.6 inches wider, ride on a longer wheelbase, and provide more leg room and head room, than the earlier version.
+The new Allroad is clearly the Avant wagon model of the A4 luxury sport sedan--but the styling changes to its grille and the addition of skid plates, aluminum side sills and other details give it more presence.
+And while the first Audi Allroad was derived from the A6 sedan of those years, the new Allroad turns out to be 2.3 inches taller and 0.6 inches wider, rides on a longer wheelbase, and provides more leg room and head room, than the earlier version.
 Cargo space rivals the best compact luxury crossovers at 27.6 cubic feet, and as you might expect, the five-passenger Allroad's rear seats fold and flip for expandable storage space.

 The sole engine offering is not a V-6 or V-8, but Volkswagen Group's 211-hp turbocharged 2.0-liter four-cylinder, again mated to an automatic transmission.
 The manual gearbox offers six speeds, and the automatic is a new eight-speed design with with sport-shift mode and standard all-wheel drive.
 Handling is firm and steering is direct, with quick automatic-transmission responses.
 The optional dynamic steering and Drive Select systems tailors the Allroad's electric power steering, transmission, throttle and shock settings for sporty or soft driving.